 Find your local Australian Apprenticeship Support Network provider - Australian Apprenticeships

 A training plan is part of the training arrangement and is negotiated between the employer, the apprentice or trainee, and a RTO.
-The training contract cannot be approved until the training plan has been submitted to the Department for Industry and Skills.
+The training contract cannot be approved until the training plan has been submitted to the Department for Innovation and Skills.
 The training plan provides:

 - the core and elective units the apprentice or trainee will do as part of their qualification